JamesCollerton/Art-Service-Front-End/README.md

 ### ECS

-I've used ECS to deploy to, however I feel that really I should have used ECS tools rather than the Netflix stack as ECS covers things like load balancing and scaling.
+I've used ECS to deploy to.
+However, ECS covers things like load balancing and scaling so perhaps I should have implemented that functionality there instead of employing the Netflix stack.
 There is only one cluster and all of our services run here.

 ### ECR